 College Profile

-Founded in 1835, The State University of New York – Brockport is a public, comprehensive four-year college, committed to student success through fostering innovative thinkers and leaders who are assets in the classroom and the workplace.
+Founded in 1835, SUNY Brockport is a public, comprehensive four-year university, committed to student success through fostering innovative thinkers and leaders who are assets in the classroom and the workplace.
 Located in Greater Rochester, New York’s third largest city, the campus is 26km from downtown, 72km east of Buffalo, NY, and is a short drive from the Canadian border.

 Some of the Programs We Offer